lnicosia/FdF/README.md

 ## User Guide

-How to use Fdf.
+How to use Fdf

 ### Prerequisites

 Only working on MacOSX atm.
-The following frameworks are needed:
+The following frameworks are needed
 ```
 -OpenGL
 -Appkit